momochi000/typewar/README.md

 scale up the scene but this means we have to move all the entities and the offset of the crafty stage.
 The camera component should maintain a zoom level and be able to translate coordinates in scene space to screen space and vice versa.
-#### PERFORMANCE: seems like dom nodes aren't getting properly removed when text
-  fragments go away.
+#### PERFORMANCE: seems like dom nodes aren't getting properly removed when text fragments go away.
 Need to ensure that they do.
-#### Create a way for pausing the rudimentary AI, stopping the timers that create
-  more text fragments.
+#### Create a way for pausing the rudimentary AI, stopping the timers that create more text fragments.
 Better yet, have it listen for a Crafty.pause() where it then does the appropriate.
 Better yet, make the timers count by Crafty frames.
 This way pause will do the right thing.
 Will need ot create a Timer object which binds to EnterFrame and increments itself.
 #### Add a state machine to text fragments and use that to keep track of whether they can be typed or not.
 #### Make player stagger/stumble when one if their text fragments crosses untyped
-#### The player should be able to activate any text fragment by typing.
-  Need a text input manager that watches for keyboard inputs and selects the correct active fragments.
-    + Handle the case where multiple fragments start with the same word.
-      - I think we'll want to defer this and allow different skills to handle this situation in various ways.
-    + Need to clean up fragments when dead (at least put them in the graveyard)
-    + Ensure the proper arrays get the right fragments placed in them
 #### Try giving the fragments acceleration instead of speed.
 OOh better yet, give some a flat speed and some an accel.
 #### Particle system setup